usnistgov/800-63-3/sp800-63b/sec8_security.md

 ### 8.3.
 Authenticator Recovery

 The weak point in many authentication mechanisms is the process followed when a subscriber loses control of one or more authenticators and needs to replace them.
-In many cases, the options remaining available to authenticate the subscriber are limited, and economic concerns (cost of maintaining call centers, etc.) motivate the use of inexpensive, and frequently less secure, backup authentication methods.
+In many cases, the options remaining available to authenticate the subscriber are limited, and economic concerns (e.g., cost of maintaining call centers) motivate the use of inexpensive, and often less secure, backup authentication methods.
 To the extent that authenticator recovery is human-assisted, there is also the risk of social engineering attacks.

 In order to maintain the integrity of the authentication factors, it is essential that it not be possible to leverage an authentication involving one factor to obtain an authenticator of a different factor.
 For example, a memorized secret must not be usable to obtain a new list of look-up secrets.